Nabreezy/TheaterTicketingSystem/README.md

-# TheaterTicketingSystem
+# Theater Ticketing System

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This is Movies Ticketing System that uses
-Threads to sell movie tickets in simultaneously without disturbing each other and saves the ticket sale records of these two windows into a log file sale.txt
+This is Movies Ticketing System simulation that uses Threads to sell movie tickets in simultaneously without disturbing each other and saves the ticket sale records of these two windows into a log file sale.txt

 Note: you can generate the ticket numbers randomly